eddiedunn/terminal/README.md

 ---

+## Requirements

+> **IMPORTANT:**
+> - You must have Python (3.8+) installed _before_ running any playbooks.
+Ansible itself requires Python, and so do all supporting scripts.
+> - All required Python dependencies (e.g., `pyyaml`, `requests`, and Ansible itself) must be installed in your environment before running any playbooks.
+The playbooks will **not** attempt to install Python or any Python dependencies for you.
+> - It is recommended to use a Python virtual environment in your project root (e.g., `.venv` in the repo root) and install dependencies with `pip install -r requirements.txt`.

 ## Quick Start (Local Setup)

 This playbook will configure the terminal for the current user on your local machine.